Writing Novels and Non-Fiction with Visual Studio Code

 tlp.cover.png

-The idea is that you do 90% of your book writing on VS and then do the final formatting in whatever tool you want.
+The idea is that you do 90% of your book writing on VS and then do the final processing and formatting in whatever tool you want.
 You have to do that with pretty much any writing tool anyway; none of them get you to 100% readiness right away.

 What Next?